 Been there, done that.
 Right?
 This is easier to fix than you think.

 You'll need some patience and a roll of duct tape.
-First, if a large chunk of your wheel has broken off, you want to remove the entire wheel - until the metal base of the wheel is exposed.
+First, if a large chunk of your wheel has broken off you will want to remove the entire wheel - until the metal base of the wheel is exposed.
 It might seem counterintuitive, but just trust me on this one.

 In terms of functionality, your suitcase should be as good as new.
 If you're worried about aesthetics, you can always cover up the duct tape with a piece of black electrical tape - no one will be able to tell difference between the two wheels, apart from you!

-Keep in mind that this is only a temporary fix.
+Keep in mind that this is only a short term / temporary fix.
 The tape will wear out over time, especially if you're dragging the luggage on uneven terrain.
 You'll have to replace the wheel eventually, and we'll talk about that in a minute.

 This step is going to require a bit more equipment than the other two.
 Your best option is to simply get a wheel replacement kit from Amazon - I'll link a few good ones in the next section.